MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/copy-to-abi.md

 ---

 # winrt::copy_to_abi function ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A helper function that copies to a handle, or to a pointer, from a C++/WinRT object.
 Increments the reference count on any currently referenced interface, and copies that interface's memory address into the parameter.
 This function lets you hand out a reference to the same interface without calling [QueryInterface](https://msdn.microsoft.com/library/windows/desktop/ms682521).
+For more info, and code examples, see [Interop between C++/WinRT and the ABI](/windows/uwp/cpp-and-winrt-apis/interop-winrt-abi).

 ## Syntax
 ```cppwinrt